-Read statistics can be used to investigate the most common and most resource-consuming reads on your database using the Cloud Spanner Reads API.
+Read statistics can be used to investigate the most common and most resource-consuming reads on your database using the Spanner Reads API.
 These statistics are collected and stored in 3 different time intervals - minute, 10 minutes and an hour.
 For each time interval, Cloud Spanner tracks the reads that are using the most resources.

 Use read statistics to find out the combined resource usage by all reads, find the most CPU consuming reads, and find out how a specific read's frequency changes over time.

 Transaction statistics can be used to investigate transaction-related issues.
 For example, you can check for slow-running transactions that might be causing contention or identify changes in transaction shapes that are leading to performance regressions.
 Each row contains statistics of all transactions executed over the database during 1, 10, and 60 minute intervals.

 You can visualize these metrics on a time series by using the Transaction insights dashboard.
 The pre-built dashboard helps you view the latencies in transactions and identify problematic transactions.

 Lock statistics can be used to investigate lock conflicts in your database.
 Used with transactions statistics, you can find transactions that are causing lock conflicts by trying to acquire locks on the same cells at the same time.

 You can visualize these metrics on a time series by using the Lock insights dashboard.
 The pre-built dashboard helps you view the lock wait time and confirm if latencies are due to lock contentions with high lock wait time.